The Best Chromebook for Students [September 2019]

 We already recommended the R 11 above, but what if you need a bigger display than the 11″ offered on Acer’s $299 Chromebook?
 Enter the Acer R 13, the older, bigger brother to our top pick.
 For an extra $100, you get basically the same laptop—4GB of RAM, 32GB of storage, 2 USB ports, a microSD card slot, and an HDMI port all powered by a MediaTek processor that’s roughly equivalent to the Intel Celeron found in the R 11.
 The difference here is the size: a 13.3″ 1080p IPS display promises to bring the same touch-enabled functionality to a bigger, higher-resolution screen.
 The body is now made of aluminium, giving the R 13 a more premium feel over its smaller sibling, while adding only minimal weight to the product and measuring thinner than the R 11.

 Obviously the bigger size makes using the R 13 as a tablet a bit more cumbersome than the 11″ model, but if you can put up with the added size and weight, the R 13 offers a good middle ground between the R 11 and the Samsung Chromebook Plus.
-For most people, it’ll be worth the additional $50 to gain the better display and stylus support of the Chromebook Plus, but if you need a 13″ laptop and you’re budget tops out at $400, give this one a look—you won’t regret it.
+For most people, it’ll be worth the additional money to gain the better display and stylus support of the Chromebook Plus, but if you need a 13″ laptop and you’re budget tops out at less than $400, give this one a look—you won’t regret it.

 - 13" 1080p display